baltimoreheritage/civil-rights-heritage/_pages/housing.md

 On October 3, 1941, the _Sun_ reported:

-> NEGRO HOUSING HELD HEALTH MENACE HERE: Colored Doctor Tells Plan Body Of Race Overcrowding Warns Contagious Disease May Spread As Result  / Large areas of the city populated by Negroes are overcrowded to the point where it is almost impossible to secure living quarters of even the most primitive type and there is grave danger that this condition may result in a spread of contagious disease, it was asserted yesterday at the City Hall.
+> NEGRO HOUSING HELD HEALTH MENACE HERE: Colored Doctor Tells Plan Body Of Race Overcrowding Warns Contagious Disease May Spread As Result  / Large areas of the city populated by Negroes are overcrowded to the point where it is almost impossible to secure living quarters of even the most primitive type and there is grave danger that this condition may result in a spread of contagious disease, it was asserted yesterday at the City Hall.[@_negro_1941]

-In one indication of the worsening conditions that led to quickening racial transitions, from January 1941 to November 1941 alone, housing vacancies for units open to African American occupancy shrank from .8% to .1%.
+In one indication of the worsening conditions that led to quickening racial transitions, from January 1941 to November 1941 alone, housing vacancies for units open to African American occupancy shrank from 0.8% to 0.1%.

 According to Emily Lieb in _"We Clean-Up, Paint-Up, and Fix-Up Our Neighborhoods": The Baltimore Plan and the Broken Promise of Housing Rehabilitation in the Postwar American City_, 1941 was a watershed year: